 When performing a Class I increment analysis for Class I areas located more than 50 km from the source, EPA's GAQM recommends that AERMOD be used to determine the Project-only significant impacts at or about 50 km from the source.
 Given the locations of Class I areas in Arizona, the 50 km receptor ring was limited to the directions of 315 degrees clockwise to 135 degrees, to capture the directions of all the Class I areas.
-If this initial screening analysis at 50 km indicates there are not significant ambient impacts at that distance, then further assessment of the Class I area, the Superstition Wilderness area, travels across the central Phoenix Valley, the Sky Harbor meteorological data set is a representative meteorological data set for the long-range plume transport from the Project site to the Class I area.
+If this initial screening analysis at 50 km indicates there are not significant ambient impacts at that distance, then further assessment of the Class I PSD increments is not necessary.
+Given the fact that transport of Project emissions to the nearest Class I area, the Superstition Wilderness area, travels across the central Phoenix Valley, the Sky Harbor meteorological data set is a representative meteorological data set for the long-range plume transport from the Project site to the Class I area.
 Therefore, the ADEQ Sky Harbor data was used for the Class I screening modeling.